cehdeti/starthere/README.md

 A starter repo for ETI projects.
 Uses Django, gulp, sass, and all the good stuff.

 Copy the contents of this repo (including this README) to your new project's repo, then follow the instructions below.
-The `bin/setup` script will detect that you are starting a new project from the `starthere` app and replace some strings, do additional setup, etc.
+The `make setup` script will detect that you are starting a new project from the `starthere` app and replace some strings, do additional setup, etc.